 Instructions

-- Return the ground pork to the pan, add the seasoning mixture from the bowl, and stir-fry everything until most of the liquid is absorbed.
+- Return the ground pork to the pan, add the seasoning mixture from the bowl, and stir-fry everything together until most of the liquid is absorbed.

 - Serve on a plate and top with the green onions.